-It’s time to grab a red shell and take out the competition on the Rainbow Road, as we check out the best Mario Kart games!
+It’s time to grab a red shell and take out the competition on the Rainbow Road as we rank all of the Mario Kart games ever made.

 Since the very first Super Mario Kart game was released on the SNES in 1992, the series has gone on to become a perennially popular phenomenon, regardless of the system the games have appeared on.